RetroFlow Blog

 May 26, 2025

 The Sprint Retrospective is one of the five Scrum events and arguably the most important for team growth.
-It’s where Scrum Teams inspect themselves and create improvement plans—the engine of continuous improvement.
+With 91% of agile teams using Scrum (State of Agile Report, Digital.ai), the retrospective is where Scrum Teams inspect themselves and create improvement plans—the engine of continuous improvement.

 This guide covers retrospectives within the Scrum framework.